Pear Rootstock

 Semi-Dwarfing: OHxF 87, OHxF 333, Quince Province BA 29C

 OHxF 87 (zone 4) is resistant to fireblight and pear decline.
 It is precocious, well anchored, and, perhaps, the most yield efficient rootstock for European pears that is widely available.
 Asian pears generally grow too slow on this rootstock, as well as on those with similar or less vigor, so they should probably not be paired together.
 OHxF 333 is sometimes sold as an alternative with similar vigor, and it may be resistant to collar rot and woolly pear aphid as well.
 I am not entirely sure if these are legitimate advantages though, since I have never seen any implication (other than omission) that OHxF 87 or OHxF 97 are susceptible to these afflictions, but there are a few trials that demonstrate its disadvantages.
-OHxF 333 is not as precocious or as productive as OHxF 87, and it has a habit of producing smaller fruit than the other rootstocks mentioned here when the same variety is compared.
+OHxF 333 is not as precocious or as productive as OHxF 87, and it has a habit of producing smaller fruit than the other rootstocks mentioned here.

 Quince Province BA 29C (zone 5b), also known as 'Province Quince', is the only quince rootstock that seems to be readily available in North America (at the time this was written), and in most cases, the problems that come with using this species, in comparison to Pyrus communis, is probably not worth it for most people, because BA29C may not produce trees that are significantly smaller or more yield efficient than OHxF 87.